maximumtiu/dns-manager/README.md

 ## Thank you!

 Thanks for reading!
-I had a lot of fun with this exercise.
+I hope you have a great day.